 A breakdown of the above can be found in an overview of Bonaire scuba diving with more helpful tips in the video below

-The best Bonaire dive sites
+The BEST Bonaire dive sites

 Bonaire Island has some of the best shore diving in the world, but there is a reason these 6 Bonaire dive sites standout as ones not to be missed.